 For a list of cipher suites that SIA supports with IPsec, see Supported cipher suites for IPsec.

-This graphic illustrates how your SD-WAN solution directs traffic to SIA Proxy.
+This graphic illustrates how your SD-WAN solution or router directs traffic to SIA Proxy.

 In this graphic:

-An SD-WAN appliance forwards traffic from the organization’s branch.
+A supported SD-WAN appliance or router forwards traffic from the organization’s branch.
 Traffic from branches that are configured as known locations in SIA are forwarded and accepted by SIA.

 The SD-WAN Orchestrator or the portal used to manage the SD-WAN solution is where an administrator configures the primary and secondary tunnels that send and receive traffic.
 The secondary tunnel serves as a backup tunnel in case of failure.
 An SIA administrator configures specific settings in SIA to establish communication with the IPsec tunnel.